philterd/philter/docs/docs/redaction/ledgers.md

 If you want time-based expiry without running a manual purge, set the `REDACTION_LEDGER_TTL_SECONDS` environment variable (see [Settings](../settings.md)) to a positive number of seconds.
 MongoDB then automatically expires entries older than that.
 It is **unset (no expiry) by default**.
 If a deployment previously configured a TTL and you remove the variable, Philter drops the existing expiry index on startup so entries stop being auto-deleted.

-### 4. User deletion
+### Ledger entries survive user deactivation

-When a user account is deleted, that user's **entire ledger** (all chains for all of their documents) is deleted along with their other data.
-The ledger is owned by the user and does not outlive the account.
+Deactivating a user account does **not** delete that user's ledger.
+Users are deactivated rather than deleted (see [User Management](../dashboard.md#user-management)), and deactivation never cascades to the ledger: every chain is retained and stays resolvable to the retained (deactivated) owning user, so the redaction evidence is preserved.
+The only ways ledger entries are removed are the three above (a deliberate manual purge, a single-chain delete, or optional automatic expiry).

 ## Exporting Ledger Entries